Frequently Asked Wedding Photography Questions

 How many images will I receive?

-Depending on the size and number of locations within the wedding, you’ll get between 400 and 700 images (also dependent on which package you have booked).
+Depending on the size and number of locations within the wedding, you’ll get between 400 and 600 images (depending on which package you have booked).

 Do you do group shots?